hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 }
 ```

 ### 3.d.
-Automatic state migration
+Reinitialize Terraform

-Terraform automatically migrates state from the legacy environment to the new workspace when the [backend is reconfigured](../../backends/config.html#changing-configuration).
+Terraform's `init` command automatically migrates state from the legacy environment to the new workspace when the [backend is reconfigured](../../backends/config.html#changing-configuration).
 Run the `init` command, and it will ask to migrate the state.
 Answer `yes`.

 ```bash
 terraform init
 ```

-## 4. Disable VCS integration in legacy
+## 4. Disable VCS integration in the legacy environment

-Before committing and pushing the changes to VCS, the legacy environment webhook must be disabled to prevent the configuration from running in both the legacy environment and the new workspace.
+Before committing and pushing the backend change to VCS, the legacy environment webhook must be disabled to prevent the configuration from running in both the legacy environment and the new workspace.

-Go to the Environment settings page and go to “Integrations”.
+In legacy TFE, go to the Environment settings page and go to “Integrations”.
 In the “Version Control Integration” section click “Unlink”.

-This will prevent the Environment from performing a run.
+This will prevent the environment from performing a run on future commits.

 ## 5. Commit backend configuration changes and verify